 Communication of the Verified Gross Mass of packed containers to be compulsory as from July 1st, 2016

-A packed container will not be allowed to be loaded on board vessels to which the SOLAS Convention applies unless the Verified Gross Mass (VGM) of the container has been provided to the ship’s master or his representative and to the terminal or its representative sufficiently in advance to allow for the preparation of the ship stowage plan.
+A packed container will not be allowed to be loaded on board vessels to which the SOLAS Convention applies unless the Verified Gross Mass (VGM) of the container has been provided to the ship’s master or his representative and to the terminal or its representative sufficiently in advance to allow for the edition of the loading plan.

 The responsibility for obtaining and documenting the Verified Gross Mass of a packed container lies with the shipper.